MattheDev53/6744-Setup.ps1/README.md

 ### How do I set up offline functionality?

-Not implemented yet (working on it)
+Not fully implemented yet (working on it)

 ### How do I install custom Fonts/Cursors?